rowroll/RepData_PeerAssessment1/PA1_template.md

 ```

-Unsurprisingly, The difference between the means is
+Unsurprisingly, the difference between the means is

 ```r
 mean(totalStepsPerDay$stepsPerDay) - mean(totalStepsPerDayInterp$stepsPerDayInterp)